 Motocross is one of many motorcycle sports, and is held on off-road circuits.
 The sport originated in the UK in the 1920’s and was initially known as ‘scrambles racing’- off road events held across difficult terrain.
 It has since spread throughout the world to be an international sport.

-The sport originated in the UK in the 1920’s and was initially known as “scrambling”- off road events held across difficult terrain.
-It subsequently spread throughout the world, with the refinement of bikes and the development of sub disciplines of motocross including, supercross and arenacross (held at indoor arenas), freestyle motocross (focused on jumping and aerial skills), supermoto (races held on and off road), and vintage motocross (bikes that were made pre 1975).
+Growing popularity in the sport has also brought about refinement of bikes and the development of sub disciplines of motocross including supercross and arenacross (held at indoor arenas), freestyle motocross (focused on jumping and aerial skills), supermoto (races held on and off road), and vintage motocross (bikes that were made before 1975).

 Eating before competition

 Food available at race venues often consists of a typical takeaway menu (hamburgers, hot dogs, pies, chips etc.).
 These high-fat, energy-dense and nutrient poor options are not ideal for competition fuelling or recovery so it is important to plan ahead.

 The timing of the pre-competition meal will depend on the start time of the race.
 Riders may also struggle with gut discomfort due to gravitational forces that occur during racing.
 However, aiming to eat a meal 2-4 hours prior to competing will allow sufficient time for the food to digest and stomach to empty and reduce the risk of gut issues.

 - Baked beans on toast

 - Small serve of rice or pasta dish